G-Node/python-odml2/README.md

 * Value parsing
 * Back-end API design and front-end back-end interaction
 * Serialization and deserialization to Yaml
+* Terminologies and property and section type definitions
+* Terminology handling strategies
+* Links between sections
+* Iteration and filtering of documents

 #### List of unimplemented features

-* Everything related to terminologies such as property and section type definitions
-* Links between sections (see link and include in the odML paper)
-* Iteration and filtering of documents
+* Serialization to/from other formats
-* Probably many other convenient functions
+* Probably many convenient functions